benjaminsampica/benjaminsampicaStatic/content/post/agilemyths/index.md

 ## Some Notes

 It's sixteen sentences.
-Memorize them, reflect on them, adhere to them if you believe in them.
+Memorize them, reflect on them, and adhere to them if you believe in them.
 It's not hard.
 Everyone will be better for it.